top of page

 2. Grasping and Holding

-• Options include serrated, smooth, fenestrated, or tungsten carbide-tipped jaws
+• Options include serrated, smooth, fenestrated, micro, or tungsten carbide-tipped jaws

 🧲 3.
 Clamping and Occluding